List of characters in the Breaking Bad franchise: Getz

-Steven Gomez
+Steve Gomez

-Steven Gomez (played by Steven Michael Quezada) is Hank's Drug Enforcement Administration partner and friend.
+Steven "Steve" Gomez (played by Steven Michael Quezada) is Hank's Drug Enforcement Administration partner and friend.
 He is promoted to El Paso when Hank declines the transfer after witnessing a deadly attack on the Mexican border.
 Gomez has been Hank's right-hand man in the "Heisenberg" case since the beginning.
 After the Salamanca Brothers nearly kill Hank, Gomez starts performing tasks that Hank cannot perform due to his handicap.
 At the end of Season 4 (on Hank's request), Gomez inspects Gus's industrial laundry with police dog units, but finds no trace of the underground meth lab.

 After Walt and Jesse set fire to the lab, Gomez returns with Hank to find it destroyed, with little evidence remaining.
 Gomez is the only DEA officer whom Hank tells about his revelation that Walter White is Heisenberg, and Gomez continues to be Hank's partner through their final investigation, which leads to both the arrest of Walt and a shootout with Jack's gang.
 Gomez is killed in the gunfight, shortly before Hank is killed.

 Gomez was originally supposed to die in the first season.
 However, when the 2007–2008 writers' strike cut the season short, the writers reworked their ideas and he remained alive until the last season.

 Quezada reprises his role as Gomez in Better Call Saul, appearing in the fifth season episode "The Guy for This" in which he and Hank interview Domingo "Krazy-8" Molina after Molina is arrested following the discovery of a drug house belonging to the Salamanca family.
 Jimmy McGill, representing Molina as Saul Goodman, convinces Hank and Gomez to allow Molina to go free in exchange for Molina becoming a confidential informant.
 Information provided by Molina leads to the discovery of "just shy of a million dollars" in drug money.

 Kalanchoe and Munn

-Detectives Kalanchoe (played by Gonzalo Menendez) and Munn (played by Jason Douglas) are detectives with the Albuquerque Police Department, questioning Jesse first in regard to the poisoning of Brock Cantillo, and then in regard to the large amount of money he has been giving away.
+Kalanchoe (played by Gonzalo Menendez) and Munn (played by Jason Douglas) are detectives with the Albuquerque Police Department (APD), questioning Jesse first in regard to the poisoning of Brock Cantillo, and then in regard to the large amount of money he has been giving away.